Myths & Legends

 We are not interested in modern settings or reimagining this set of stories in wildly different settings from the traditional ones.
 There is nothing wrong with ideas of that sort, they just aren't what we are going for with this anthology.

 Retellings of traditional tales and new stories are both welcome.
-Take care in adapting stories, though, and make sure to use source material that is in the public domain.
+Take care in adapting stories and make sure to use source material that is in the public domain.
 If you have any questions about that or need help verifying that a source is public domain: reach out and ask, we'd be happy to help.

 Poetry Submissions